carlosvq/otim-bets/README.md

 ## TO-DO for the future

 - [ ] E2E tests, definitely needed.
+- [ ] More unit tests for rest components.
 - [ ] Add a more optimistic UI, there are set of good opportunities to implement.
 - [ ] More robust unit tests for some components.
 - [ ] Add advanced animations to make the app more engaging.